 - After the carousel’s, you approach the esses, or a series of quick turns, back-to-back.
 They generally make the shape of an “S” when looking at them on a track map.
 Many racetracks have a version of esses, done differently, and the tricky part of this section at PBIR is the first turn, Turn 6.

 While the first right hander you approach may look like you can carry a lot of speed through it, you need to have your eyes up looking at your track out, which also happens to be the apex of the left hander, Turn 7.
 A lot of drivers can easily get caught going too quickly through Turn 6, causing them to run wide on their track out.
 This is also an issue for drivers who turn-in too early.
 Even if you get the first part of this section down, there is still more.
 After you apex left on Turn 7, quick drivers will find themselves having to apply the brake before they turn-in for Turn 8.
 This is important for everyone who wants to get a good run onto the long back straight, as mentioned earlier.

 - The back straight here at PBIR might make a Miata driver yawn; despite having their foot to the floor as they make their way down the 3,100 ft long straight.
 Since you will most likely be in a 500+hp supercar with Xtreme, this straightaway comes and goes by FAST!
 Getting a good run onto the straight starts in the esses, and relies on the driver maximizing the width of the track.
 Once you have hit speeds sufficient to get you arrested on any highway in the US, you notice the brake markers telling you to maximize the G-load forward.
 Following this aggressive brake zone, once again we have a carousel, and then we head back down the front straight to your next lap.

 Don’t get caught off guard at PBIR.
-Study these notes, and sign up for a Ride-along in our EvoX.
+Study these notes, and sign up for a Pro Driven Lead Cars.

-Check out what a full lap on at PBIR looks like:
+Check out what a full lap at PBIR looks like: